-Yes, there is Uber in Egypt and this ended up being my go to option for getting around Cairo.
+Yes, there is Uber in Egypt and this ended up being my go-to option for getting around Cairo.
 It took away a lot of the headache of negotiating with local taxis and was so much cheaper too.

-I knew where I was going to end up, what price I was going to pay and felt safe as I had an escalation route should anything go wrong.
+I knew where I was going to end up, what price I was going to pay, and felt safe as I had an escalation route should anything go wrong.

 Egypt is far from a budget destination and scams happen often, so if you haven’t thought about using Uber or are curious about how to use Uber in Egypt.
 This is the post for you.

-Here, I’m going to tackle everything you need to know about Uber in Egypt; where they run, how to use it, safety, tipping and some top tips!
+Here, I’m going to tackle everything you need to know about Uber in Egypt; where they run, how to use it, safety, tipping, and some top tips!
 Yalla!

-Disclaimer: Not sponsored by Uber but I do get some nice credits on the app if you use my code. some of the driver information, such as photos, has been redacted from screenshots in sensitivity.
+Disclaimer: Not sponsored by Uber but I do get some nice credits on the app if you use my code. some of the driver information, such as photos, has been redacted from screenshots for sensitivity.